watem-sedem/watem-sedem/docs/cn-ws.rst

 Dams and ditches
 ****************

-Dams and ditches change the direction of water and sediment transport and, thus, alter the routing.
+Dams and ditches influence the direction of water and sediment transport and, thus, alter the routing.
 The routing along a dam or ditch is incorporated in the routing algorithm.
 A detailed explaination about these functionalities is given in the user choices section.